yuraware/yuraware/README.md

 ## About Me

 I am Yuri, or Yurii Kobets.
-Software engineer with **15 years of experience** developing high-traffic, scalable products.
-I specialize in building AI tools, full-stack, backend, and mobile applications that serve millions of users worldwide.
+Senior software engineer and product manager with deep expertise in building high-traffic, scalable products.
+I specialize in AI tools, full-stack, backend, and mobile applications that serve millions of users worldwide.
 Open to collaboration and interesting projects.

 <div align="center">